Chrisw00d1/Project-2/README.md

 <a name='wins'></a>
 ## Wins and Challenges
 One of the wins for this project is that we were able to implement our main goals being the game and the card flip.
 We were able to set ourselves realistic goals for short amount of time we had.
-We were also very clear if we were changing something that could effect the other person which meant we didn't have any issues of deleting eachothers code.
+We were also very clear if we were changing something that could effect the other person which meant we didn't have any issues of deleting each others code.

 Despite that, one of the challenges was using liveshare throughout all of it.
 If I was writing code it prevented Rizwan being able to test to see if his code is working and vise versa.
 I can see the benefits of using it when you are both working on the same issue but when you are working on seperate things it can slow things down.
 Also getting used to how React works with it's rendering proved a little challenging at times.